 POAs and Elder abuse

 While there is a lot of talk in legal circles about Powers of Attorney and the prevention of elder abuse, I feel most of the focus has been on drafting ever more complex clauses, or doing a better job of identifying abuse or risks that already exist.
-I believe that the biggest risks with Powers of Attorney are the assumptions that clients bring to the document, and the fact that they are treated as a set and forget type document making it very difficult to protect against abuse or risk that may not arise for decades.

 • What are the actual, common risks to people preparing these documents?